 #CelebrateEssex Terms and Conditions

 * previous category winners are ineligible for 2020/21 voting

 * irregular voting patterns could result in the suspension of a category

 * Twitter’s interpretation of the vote winner, as viewed by @EssexCountyFA, is final

 Females Making a Positive Difference

-International Women's Day (www.internationalwomensday.com) has been celebrated annually on 8th March since 1911.
+International Women's Day has been celebrated annually on 8th March since 1911.
 The day is not country, group or organization-specific - and belongs to all groups collectively, everywhere.
-This year’s theme is #EachForEqual.
+This year’s theme is #ChooseToChallenge.

 During International Women's Day, many grassroots football clubs and organisations use the occasion to share details of the ever-growing opportunities for females to get involved with the game as players, coaches, referees or volunteers.
-To find out more, browse the menus above.
+To find out more, follow this link.